 The Oregon Community Unit School District will not discriminate on the basis of religion, race, color, national origin, sex, handicap, or sexual orientation.
-OCUSD # 220 follows the requirements of Section 504 of the Rehabilitation Act of 1973 which states that, "No otherwise qualified individual with handicaps...shall, solely by reason of his handicap, be excluded from participation in, be denied benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance...
-"Equal educational and extracurricular opportunities are available to all students without regard to race, color, nationality, sex, sexual orientation, gender identity, ancestry, age, religious beliefs, physical or mental disability, status as homeless, or actual or potential marital or family status, including pregnancy.
+OCUSD # 220 follows the requirements of Section 504 of the Rehabilitation Act of 1973 which states that, "No otherwise qualified individual with handicaps...shall, solely by reason of his handicap, be excluded from participation in, be denied benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance..."
+Equal Educational